Thai Cucumber and Shrimp Salad (Light, Zesty & Refreshingly Crisp)

 Ingredients

-Salt and black pepper
+¼ teaspoon black pepper

 Instructions

-Add cooked shrimp to the vegetables.
+Add the cooked shrimp to the vegetables.

 Tips & Variations

-Add shredded carrots for color and texture
+Add shredded carrots or thinly sliced bell peppers for additional color and crunch.

-Sprinkle with chopped peanuts for crunch
+Top with chopped roasted peanuts or cashews for texture.

 Make-Ahead & Storage